 To conclude, the quality control team analyses the application and recommends which functions should be automatically tested and which not, keeping in mind the budget and the best ROI (return on investment).

-To transform the product's vision into user-friendly projects and develop optimised paths from the perspective of the best user experience and the highest conversion rates, we need a Product Designer.
+To transform the product's vision into user-friendly projects and develop optimized paths from the perspective of the best user experience and the highest conversion rates, we need a Product Designer.

 The designer is committed to ensuring that the application layout and the general interface are pleasing to the eye, but it isn’t their only task.
 The Product Designer is present during the entire product development process, from defining the business goals and translating them into a functional user experience, through analysis and assessment to enhancements of such experience in time.